 This is the go-to handbook for diagnosing mental health conditions, according to the latest scientific evidence.
 Narcissistic Abuse Syndrome isn’t in it.

 It’s also not on the radar of psychologists conducting research into narcissism.
 At the time of writing, a Google Scholar search for “narcissistic abuse syndrome” returns just 11 results – and only one of these is an actual academic source.

 Have you ever been cooking up something delicious in the kitchen, and someone walks in and says “Wow, that smells great!”?
-Suddenly you realise that you can’t smell the food at all.
+Suddenly you realize that you can’t smell the food at all.

-Because it can be hard for victims to realise that they are indeed victims, let’s go over some of the signs you have been abused by a narcissist.
+Because it can be hard for victims to realize that they are indeed victims, let’s go over some of the signs you have been abused by a narcissist.

 There are two ways of looking at this:

 - The signs of narcissistic abuse: By this I mean the signs of the abuse itself, that is, what the narcissist says and does to you that can be classed as abuse.

 - The symptoms of narcissistic abuse: This means the symptoms that you experience as a result of that abuse, such as changes to your behavior, or your emotional/mental state.